 Students feel better and do better in school when they spend time outside in play activities.
 Outside play is determined by the weather.
-On days when the temperature and/or wind chill is above 10 degrees Fahrenheit and the playground is cleared of snow and ice, there will be outdoor recess.
+On days when the temperature and/or wind chill ('feels like' temperature) is above 10 degrees Fahrenheit and the playground is cleared of snow and ice (and is not too muddy), there will be outdoor recess.
 Please listen to early morning weather reports so that children will be dressed appropriately for outside activities (boots, snow pants, warm coats or jackets, caps and gloves, etc.).
 The administration or nurse will finalize decisions on indoor or outdoor recess if questionable.
-It is the school policy that students withheld from PE for medical reasons shall not be allowed outdoors for recess.
+It is the school policy that students withheld from PE for medical reasons shall not be allowed to participate in outdoor recess activities.
 Students may be excused from recess due to illness for one day with a note from a parent or guardian.
 Students who expect to be excused for more than one day from recess must have a doctor's written excuse.